Electric Dry Needling in Ellisville, MO: Advanced Pain Relief at Integrative Therapeutics

 What is Dry Needling Therapy?

 Dry needling, also known as trigger point dry needling, is a modern physical therapy technique that uses fine, sterile needles to target myofascial trigger points and relieve musculoskeletal pain.
 Unlike acupuncture, dry needling is based on Western medicine principles and is highly effective for treating chronic pain, muscle tightness, and sports injuries.
-Electric dry needling, which combines traditional needling with electrical stimulation, offers even greater pain relief and faster recovery for many patients.
+Electric dry needling—which pairs traditional needling with electrical stimulation—offers even greater pain relief and faster recovery for many patients in Ellisville and beyond.

 How Does Dry Needling Work?

-During a dry needling session, a licensed physical therapist inserts single-use, monofilament needles into specific areas of the body—often where muscles are tight or painful.
-These needles are extremely thin (0.25-0.30mm), about 60-65% smaller than typical injection needles, making the procedure virtually painless for most people.
+During an electric dry needling session at our Ellisville clinic, Dr. Didlake, a licensed physical therapist with over 15 years experience, inserts ultra-thin, single-use needles into specific areas of the body—often where muscles are tight or painful.
+These needles are about 60-65% smaller than typical injection needles, making the procedure virtually painless for most people.
+Once the needles are in place, a gentle electrical current is applied.
+This combination has been shown to:

 Common Conditions Treated with Dry Needling